The 10 most beautiful Caribbean beaches (and where to stay near each)

 Isla Verde Beach is a popular spot for body surfing and boogie boards (Photo: Fairmont El San Juan Hotel)

 San Juan’s urban attractions are right at your fingertips, yet Isla Verde somehow feels like a resort beach anyway.
-This three-mile stretch of playa in Puerto Rico is composed of three beautiful beaches, each with glistening golden sand and tall palm trees swaying in the breeze.
+This three-mile stretch of playa in Puerto Rico is made up of three beautiful beaches, each with glistening golden sand and tall palm trees swaying in the breeze.
 There can be sizeable waves, which makes it a favorite Caribbean beach spot for body surfing and boogie boards.

-Where to Stay Near Isla Verde Beach in Puerto Rico
+Where to stay near Isla Verde Beach in Puerto Rico

 The newly restored Fairmont El San Juan Hotel on Isla Verde beach epitomizes beachfront elegance while also welcoming families.
 Kids will enjoy multiple swimming pools, a pizzeria, and outdoor movies screened under the stars.